biobakery/breadcrumbs/README.md

 * *Hclust.py* Flexible script to create hierarchical clustering of abundance tables (or other matrices).

+* *scriptBiplotPCL.R* Allows one to plot a pcl as a biplot using nonmetric multidimensional scaling.

 * *scriptPlotFeature.py* Allows one to plot a histogram, boxplot, or scatter plot of a bug or metadata in an abundance table.
 Will work on any row in a matrix.

 * *scriptManipulateTable.py* Allows one to do common functions on an abundance table including, summing, normalizing, filtering, stratifying tables.